 - Develop a sense of belonging as they grow social skills, social awareness and empathy for others

 - Gain necessary knowledge, attitudes and practices to master new skills and achieve their goals

 - Are in a safe space emotionally and physically

 - Are empowered to make a difference in their own life and the lives of others

 To foster parent involvement, community engagement and the importance of giving back, students participate in the following events annually:

-• Angel Tree: Students and their families participate in the McWilliams Y Angel Tree program by “adopting a child” and donating Christmas gifts
+- Angel Tree: Students and their families participate in local YMCA Angel Tree programs by “adopting” a child and donating Christmas gifts.

 How does the After School program design impact students?